 Still having said all of that whilst the first series does have its charms, ultimately the later series are all much stronger and its really mainly down to how the character of Blackadder himself is portrayed.

 From series 2 on Blackadder is portrayed more as a machiavellian, sly, witty, and urbane character.
 Though he is every bit as cowardly in later series, he is often able to cover it up behind a facade of bravery and bravado.

 The later smarter Blackadders simply had more charismatic and engaging personalities because they were two steps ahead of everyone around them.
-It was also always funny watching them get the better of, and humiliate their enemies, such as when Lord Blackadder tricked Melchett into drinking Baldrick’s urine, or when Blackadder the third had the two actors he was frustrated with framed as traitors and taken away to be tortured to death, or the many times Captain Blackadder gets the better of Captain Darling, such as torturing him when he suspects he is a spy, having Lord Flashheart beat him up, or even tricking him into eating a dead slug!
+It was also always funny watching them get the better of and humiliate their enemies, such as when Lord Blackadder tricked Melchett into drinking Baldrick’s urine, or when Blackadder the third had the two actors he was frustrated with framed as traitors and taken away to be tortured to death, or the many times Captain Blackadder gets the better of Captain Darling, from torturing him under suspicion of being a spy (even though he knows he is innocent), having Lord Flashheart beat him up, or even tricking him into eating a dead slug!

 If I had to name my favourite version of Blackadder then it would have to be the version in the third series.
 This Blackadder to me was the best simply because he was the most evil.
 All of the Blackadders are pretty amoral, but this version is an outright villain.
 He murders dozens of people over the course of the series, by cutting their heads off, stabbing them to death, poisoning them, hanging them, he even has two actors that he doesn’t like tortured to death.

 Hilarious example of the inhuman cruelty of the third Blackadder.